Ben Brading 5 min read

 Do I need a business energy monitor if I have a smart meter?

 No, business energy monitors are not a requirement.
+Smart meters are usually installed out of sight in a riser cupboard.

-Smart meters are usually hidden in a cupboard.
-They automatically deliver consumption data to your energy supplier, who uses it to generate your commercial gas and business electricity bills.
+They automatically transmit consumption data to your energy supplier, who uses it to generate your commercial gas and business electricity bills.

 Related